Skip to Content

 Encountering a message like “I’m sorry you feel that way” can be infuriating.
 It’s a non-apology, a way of feigning remorse without taking any real responsibility for their actions.
 As an alpha woman, you see right through this.
 The narcissist is using a classic deflection technique, implying the issue is your emotional response and not their behavior.

-See also 20 Signs He’s Pretending to Love You
+See also 11 Signs He's Scared of His Feelings for You

 In this situation, your response should cut through the non-apology.
 You might consider replying with, “I appreciate your acknowledgment of my feelings, but let’s discuss the actions that led to them.”
 This response is assertive yet composed, shifting the conversation from your feelings to the heart of the matter—their actions.